AlexRyzhkova/MarryMe_App/README.md

 **THIS IS A FINAL PROJECT FOR MY WEB DEVELOPER BOOTCAMP AT [neue fische](https://www.neuefische.de/)**

-Marry Me is the app which helps you plan and organize your wedding.
+Marry Me is the app which helps you to plan and organize your wedding.
 With the to-do list, guest list and budget planning you can keep track of all the important things.

 ## 📲 Design and layout infos